Aetopia/UrsinaCraft/README.md

 # UrsinaCraft
-A Barebones Minecraft Clone made with the Ursina Engine and Python
+A Barebones Minecraft Clone made with the Ursina Engine and Python.

 ## UrsinaCraft Console
 If you simply run main.py then a console window will open up, you can type in launch arguments manually in this window.